zettsu-t/nbinomPlotPy/README.md

 The attached `Dockerfile` and `docker-compose.yml` come in handy to make a Docker container to build, test, and run the Streamlit app.
 See [an introduction to use Python Package Template Project](https://github.com/zettsu-t/create-py-package) for more details.

+## Check this app

-## Run a headless display
+### Run a headless display

 Testing UIs with a headless browser requires a headless display.
 You can run Xvfb for this purpose.
 Note that Xvfb runs as root and testing as a user has to share the *DISPLAY* variable and `docker-compose.yml` can hold it.

-You can open a shell inside the Docker container
+Open a shell inside the Docker container as root

 ``` bash
 docker ps